They left me with your shadow saying things like

 if we are there to live it.

-In last night’s episode, a young woman whose sibling had died shared her thoughts about the comments people had made to her – what she found hurtful instead of helpful, what she found thoughtless instead of considerate.
+In a recent episode, a young woman whose sibling had died shared her thoughts about the comments people had made to her – what she found hurtful instead of helpful, what she found thoughtless instead of considerate.
 Some of it, I related to.
 Some of it, I didn’t.
-But what struck me, and not for the first time, is the ways we make on our own pain worse when we’re grieving and how we we try to universalize the needs and wants of the bereaved even as we acknowledge that everyone’s experience of loss is different.
+But what struck me, and not for the first time, is the ways we make on our own pain worse when we’re grieving and how we try to universalize the needs and wants of the bereaved, even as we acknowledge that everyone’s experience of loss is different.
 For example, we complain about the words people use when they ask how we are instead of appreciating that they care enough to ask.
 We fool ourselves into thinking that perfectly phrased sentiments exist, and that, when uttered, they will somehow ease our pain.
 It’s what’s led to scores of articles chastising people for what they say to friends and family who are grieving, as if those magical, healing phrases existed and worked for everyone.

 When a friend called to check on me after Jimmy died, I discovered I didn’t care how she phrased her concern.
 Most of the time, I was too numb to hear the exact words anyway, but I didn’t miss the love behind them.
 On any given day, I might be too fragile to answer, but it was never lost on me that she cared enough to want to know.